tcdw/tuu-frame/PROJECT_OVERVIEW.md

 *   **Preset Management**: Remotely view, add, and delete preset folders by interacting with the `mv-player` API.
 *   **Playback Control**: Remotely set the active playback directory for the `mv-player`.
 *   **User Feedback**: Basic loading indicators and error messages.
+*   **Real Authentication with Client-Side Hashing**: Fully integrated with the `mv-player` backend's enhanced authentication system.
+    *   Performs client-side HMAC-SHA512 hashing of passwords using a server-provided public salt before sending credentials.
-*   **Real Authentication**: Fully integrated with the `mv-player` backend's authentication system.
-Handles login, logout, and password changes by making API calls and managing JWTs (stored in `localStorage`).
-All protected API calls from the UI now correctly include the JWT for authorization.
+    *   Handles login, logout, and password changes by making API calls (using client-hashed passwords) and managing JWTs (stored in `localStorage`).
+    *   All protected API calls from the UI correctly include the JWT for authorization.
 *   **Routing**: Uses TanStack Router for client-side routing, including protected routes.

 ### Technical Stack: